Will-Howard/manifolio/README.md

  - q - 1 - p
  - b - The odds of the market, in terms of "[english odds](https://www.investopedia.com/articles/investing/042115/betting-basics-fractional-decimal-american-moneyline-odds.asp)" in this case

-This doesn't work that well on manifold or other prediction markets, because:
+This doesn't work that well on Manifold or other prediction markets, because:
  - A lot of markets are quite thinly traded, so the odds move a lot in response to your bet.
  - You bet on several things at the same time, so you don't have a fixed bankroll.
 You have a balance, plus a portfolio of other bets with have a range of possible outcomes.